 - Carefully poke a hole in the center of the top of the dome.
 This should be about three inches in diameter.
 It will let out moisture as a result of respiration.

 - Collect pine boughs with very small branches to be used as a floor for the shelter.
 They will keep you off the cold surface of snow or frozen ground.
 Tarp would be better.

 - Build a wind barrier using the snow from digging out the shelter so that a fire can be started.
 Do not build a fire inside the structure.

 Thumbnails of interior of QuinzeeClick thumbnail to view full-size

 Putting the Quinzee to the Test

-I believe a structure like this would have saved the lives of the father and son in the story who were stranded in the cold north woods of Michigan.
+I believe a structure like this would have saved the lives of the father and son in the story who were stranded in the cold forest of northern Michigan.